traveltime-dev/traveltime-solr-plugin/README.md

 The plugin jar must be copied into the [solr lib directory](https://solr.apache.org/guide/8_4/libs.html#lib-directories)

-To use the plugin you **must** add a `queryParser` with the class `com.traveltime.plugin.solr.TravelTimeQParserPlugin` or `com.traveltime.plugin.solr.TimeFilterQParserPlugin` (currently only available for solar version 8).
+To use the plugin you **must** add a `queryParser` with the class `com.traveltime.plugin.solr.TravelTimeQParserPlugin` or `com.traveltime.plugin.solr.TimeFilterQParserPlugin`.
+The `TravelTimeQParserPlugin` uses the [Travel Time Matrix Fast (Proto)](https://docs.traveltime.com/api/reference/travel-time-distance-matrix-proto) endpoint.
+This is the recommended way to use our plugin due to its very low latency and high location volume per request.
+The `TimeFilterQParserPlugin` uses the [Travel Time Matrix (Time Filter)](https://docs.traveltime.com/api/reference/travel-time-distance-matrix) endpoint.
+This is more configurable and supports more countries.

-This query parser has two mandatory string configuration options:
+These query parsers has two mandatory string configuration options:
 - `app_id`: this is you API app id.
 - `api_key`: this is the api key that corresponds to the app id.